Journal

 What Is Workers Compensation Fraud — Really?

-Employer fraud vastly outweighs employee fraud in real enforcement data, but employee fraud dominates the narrative.
+Employer fraud vastly outweighs employee fraud in real enforcement data, but employee fraud dominates the public narrative.
 Sorting the myth from the enforcement statistics.

 · · 11 min